Local AI for Document Retrieval (RAG)

 ./main -m ./models/llama-2-7b.ggmlv3.q4_0.bin -p "Hello, AI!"

-📄 Step 2: Ingest Local Documents
+Step 2: Ingest and Embed Documents

 from llama_index import VectorStoreIndex, SimpleDirectoryReader